Siimki/cycling-stream/backend/API_DOCUMENTATION.md

 ```

 **Error Responses:**
-- `401` - Authentication required for paid race
+- `401` - Authentication required (for paid races or races with `requires_login = true`)
 - `403` - Payment required to access this race
 - `404` - Stream not found for this race

+**Note:** If a race has `requires_login = true`, authentication is required to access the stream, even if the race is free.
+The `401` error will be returned with the message "Authentication required to access this stream".

 ---